neuralfilter/neuralfilter.github.ioa/_posts/2018-12-26-Reflecting_on_1A.md

 Although I've focused on what I didn't get, I want to share what I gained from the semester.
 I learned the warmth of kindness from my friends I was able to make here at Waterloo.
 As a foreigner living in Canada for the first time
 I also learned of the wonderful culture and diverse people of Canada.
-There was much to gain and learn from this semester and needless to say I am looking forward to my next semester at Waterloo
+There was much to gain and learn from this semester and needless to say I am looking forward to my next semester at Waterloo</p>

-Note to future self: You will fall forward.</p>
+<p>Note to future self: You will fall forward.</p>